Who should buy the Scarpa Mont Blanc Pro GTX

 - From an AG last, the updated version now uses the NAG last which was co-developed By Ueli Steck.
 It focuses the climbing power over the toe or the front of the boot for an accurate technical fit.

 - The Sock-Fit technology is also featured in the Mont Blanc Pro GTX.
-Three components, including the flex-point, tongue and collar, are made of a one-piece Schoeller fabric.
-This construction produces a sock-like fit.
+Three components, including the flex-point, tongue, and collar, are made of a one-piece Schoeller fabric.

 - The boot can evenly distribute pressure from the laces across the foot using the Ribs technology in the current version.
 It provides comfort by eliminating pressure points.

 - The mountaineering boot prevents slippage through the Vibram Total Traction.
-It integrates a technology the brings protection to the user.
+It integrates a technology that brings protection to the user.

 Size and fit